bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 > Note: `iterated-above` is literally a version of the [built-in `above` function](https://docs.racket-lang.org/teachpack/2htdpimage.html#%28def._%28%28lib._2htdp%2Fimage..rkt%29._above%29%29) that can be iterated.
 If you think of the `overlay` function, it does the following in English: "overlay shape 1 on top of shape 2 on on top of shape 3 on top of shape 4, etc..."
 The same is true of `above`: "place shape 1 above shape 2, which is above shape 3, which is above shape 4, etc..."
 Since you're creating identical rows this isn't so important at the moment, but it will be important later.

 Similar to your `my-row` function since the size of the shapes and rows aren’t changing, the `my-grid` function shouldn’t use the `count` variable to change anything about the shape or the row length.
-This function will take in an image and a number ($n$) and output a grid of images of size $n * n$.
+This function will take in an image and a number (`n`) and output a grid of images of size `n * n`.

 > Note: this might seem easy on its face...but it's very easy to get bogged down in parentheses.
 If you get stuck, try using your code from `my-row` as a sort of "iterator template."
 In `my-row` you were just drawing a simple shape using whatever `image` was inputted.
 You're doing the same thing here, except instead of just drawing the inputted `image`, you're drawing a `my-row` of `image`s!